Short-circuit logic: Free short-circuit logic

-This illustrates a typical property of a logic that models side effects: although it is the case that for each closed term $t$, evaluation of $t\leftand\fa$ yields \emph{false}, the evaluation of $t$ might also yield a side effect.
-However, the same side effect and evaluation result are obtained upon evaluation of $\neg t\leftand\fa$, and this explains a simple consequence of equation~\eqref{SCL8} (take $y=z=\fa$):
+In Table~\ref{tab:SCL} we provide axioms for \FreeSCL\ and we use the name \SCLe\ for this set of axioms.
+Some comments: as explained in the previous section, axiom~\eqref{SCL1} defines $\fa$, and axiom~\eqref{SCL2} introduces the connective ${\leftor}$.
+Both axioms~\eqref{SCL2} and \eqref{SCL3} imply sequential versions of De~Morgan's laws, which allows us to use a left-sequential version of the duality principle.
+Axioms~$\eqref{SCL4}-\eqref{SCL7}$ define some standard identities.
+Axiom~\eqref{SCL8} illustrates a typical property of a logic that models side effects: although it is the case that for each closed \SCL-term $t$, evaluation of $t\leftand\fa$ yields \emph{false}, the evaluation of $t$ might also yield a side effect.
+However, the same side effect and evaluation result are obtained upon evaluation of $\neg t\leftand\fa$.
+Axiom~\eqref{SCL9} characterizes the case that the right-argument of each of the connectives is ensured to be evaluated.
+Finally, observe that axiom~\eqref{SCL10} defines a restricted form of right-distributivity of $\leftor$ and (by duality) of $\leftand$.